iamsellek/make-fixture/README.md

 ## Examples

+### One fixture at a time

 Using the make-fixture package is dead-simple.
 Just take a look at the examples in the `examples` directory!
 To create a new type of fixture object (let's use the `makeCompanyFixture` example in `examples/company.ts`), just declare a function named `makeCompanyFixture` that takes an `overrides` parameter.
 This parameter is optional and a TS Partial of the type of fixture object you're creating.

 Create a default object of type `Company`.
 (We've found that it's good practice to only create default values for the key-value-pairs that are NOT optional.
 You can always create those optional parameters for one specific test or another by passing them in with your call to your custom `make____Fixture` function.)
 Then just pass your defaults into make-fixture's `makeFixture` function, which will override the defaults with whatever overrides are passed in!

+### Many fixtures at once

+Before v1.1.0, if you wanted to generate a group of fixtures at once, you would have to call one of your makeFixture functions over and over.
+Copying and pasting just a function call is one thing, but what if you needed to generate every one of the resulting fixtures with one key being a unique identifier?
+Well now, you had to override every single call to your makeFixture function with a unique identifier.
+This was a pain and the whole reason computers exist is to remove mindless, repetitive tasks from our day-to-day.

+With release v1.1.0, we've added a new function, `makeFixtures` (we're creative), which will take two new parameters, a `count` parameter and a `uniqueIdentifierKey` parameter.
+The `count`, obviously, is the number of fixtures you need for your given scenario.
+The `uniqueIdentifierKey` is the name of the key that is the unique identifier for a given fixture.
+The `makeFixtures` function will automatically generate a unique identifier for each fixture in the array it passes back to you!
+Hooray for automation!

+Take a look at the `company.ts` file to see an example of this in action!

 ## TypeScript